AshLeigh-Fraxinus/greenapi-integration-telegram/README.md

 ### Supported Message Types

-The integration supports the following WhatsApp message types:
+The integration forwards the following types of messages from WhatsApp to Telegram:

 - Text messages
 - Images (with captions)
-- Video (with captions)
+- Videos (with captions)
 - Audio (with captions)
 - Documents (with captions)
 - Locations
 - Contacts
 - Polls

+The integration forwards the following types of messages from Telegram to WhatsApp:

+- Text messages

 ### Data Storage